29m10/all-hands-agents/voice_agents/personal_assistant/README.md

 ## License

-See the main project LICENSE file for license information.
+See the LICENSE file in the project root for license information.